piotrmurach/tty-progressbar/README.md

 If the provided tokens do not meet your needs, you can write your own formatter and instrument formatting pipeline to use a formatter you prefer.

-For example, begin by creating custom formatter called `TimeFormatter` that will dynamicly update `:time` token in format string as follows:
+For example, begin by creating custom formatter called `TimeFormatter` that will dynamicly update `:time` token in format string.
+The methods that you need to specify are `initialize`, `matches?` and `format` like follows:

 ```ruby
 class TimeFormatter